 Under the Hood of the 2019 Ford Ranger

 The upcoming 2019 Ford Ranger will be powered by 3.2L TDCi Duratorq diesel engine.
 It will be paired with the company’s new 10-speed automatic transmission gearbox, developed in alliance with GM.
 The output is not known but both engines will have better fuel efficiency than the ones used in the existing model.

-The Raptor trim may be towing 3500 kg.
+The Raptor trim may be towing 3500 kg or 8100 pounds.
 The trims also get Hill Descent Control and Hill Start Assist feature.
 Most likely all engines will be laden with Auto-Start-Stop tech to enhance fuel efficacy.

 Pricing and Availability

 The manufacturer is yet to announce the exact price of the 2019 Ford Ranger range.
 However, the base trim price may be near $30,000 while the top trim may be priced close to $45,000.
 It will be released sometime in late 2018, though the exact date is not known.